Optimizing the Network Topology of a Linear Reservoir Computer: System Model and Reservoir Dynamics

-and consequently, the regression error is preserved in the two domains, i.e., $\tilde{\epsilon}_q \approx \epsilon_q.$ \end{theorem} \begin{proof}[Proof] The detailed proof is provided in Appendix II. \end{proof} Theorem 2 demonstrates that the error of the decoupled reservoir in the time domain is approximately equal to the error in the frequency domain.
+and consequently, the regression error is preserved in the two domains, i.e., $\tilde{\epsilon}_q \approx \epsilon_q.$ \end{theorem} \begin{proof}[Proof] The detailed proof is provided in Section S2 of the supplementary material. {The errors are only approximate as there is always a discretization error.
+This equivalence improves with a closer discretization approximation.} \end{proof} Theorem 2 demonstrates that the error of the decoupled reservoir in the time domain is approximately equal to the error in the frequency domain.
 Combining the results of Theorems 1 and 2, we obtain the relations,

 which shows that, regardless of whether the regression problem is posed in the coupled or decoupled form, and in the time or frequency domain, the resulting error is essentially the same.